 In 2014, PMI constructed and established an insectary in Huambo.
 It was the first insectary in Angola since the end of the civil war.
 PMI also supported the training of technicians on basic malaria entomology, including the sampling of aquatic and adult mosquitoes, rearing of adults from field-collected larvae/pupae, morphological species identification, ovary dissection, cone bioassays, susceptibility testing using U.S. Centers for Disease Control and Prevention (CDC) bottle bioassay and WHO tube test methods, preserving mosquito samples, and transport to a laboratory for molecular and biochemical assays.
 Insectary technicians also received on-the-job training and mentorship to support continuous improvement of their skills and competence.
 PMI also supported the training of provincial and municipal health authorities drawn from nine provinces (Benguela, Cunene, Huambo, Huila, Luanda, Malanje, Namibe, Uige, and Zaire) where insecticide resistance was evaluated in 2015-2016.
 These provinces represent three malaria transmission zones.

-In Year 3 (May 2021 – April 2022), the PMI VectorLink Angola project will work with PMI Angola, the NMCP, DNSP/Instituto Nacional de Investigação em Saúde (INIS), and provincial/district authorities to conduct entomological monitoring.
-The project’s primary objective is to build sustainable entomological capacity within Angola.
-Key objectives are to:
+In year three (May 2021 – April 2022), the PMI VectorLink Angola project worked with PMI Angola, the NMCP, DNSP/Instituto Nacional de Investigação em Saúde (INIS), and provincial/district authorities to conduct entomological monitoring.
+The project’s primary objective was to scale up sustainable entomological capacity within Angola.
+Key objectives were to:

 - Strengthen entomological technical capacity in-country through continuous on-the-job training and supervision of local personnel and DPS/NMCP brigade personnel.
-The project will conduct entomological activities throughout the year (versus seasonally) and will engage four full-time staff.
+The project conducted entomological activities throughout the year (versus seasonally) and engaged four full-time staff.

-- Determine species composition in three provinces (Huambo, Luanda, and Lunda Norte) and vector susceptibility to different insecticides in eight provinces (Huambo, Kwanza Norte, Luanda, Lunda Norte, Lunda Sul, Malanje, Uige, and Zaire) during the peak mosquito season (November 2021-April 2022).
+- Determine species composition in two provinces (Huambo and Luanda) and vector susceptibility to different insecticides in six provinces (Huambo, Kwanza Norte, Lunda Sul, Malanje, Uige, and Zaire) during the peak mosquito season (November 2021-April 2022).

-- Expand community-based entomological surveillance to three provinces (Huambo, Luanda, and Lunda Norte) through training of community collectors and district brigade staff.
+- Continue community-based entomological surveillance in Huambo and Luanda through training of community collectors and district brigade staff.

 - With technical assistance from PMI, help establish molecular laboratory capacity in Angola to perform key entomological analysis, including polymerase chain reaction (PCR) for species identification and to determine resistance mechanisms, and enzyme-linked immunosorbent assays (ELISAs) to determine sporozoite infection rates.